PAUL

 In 1964, he appeared at the Racing Car Show with a lowered, rakish line in hot Imps.

 The machine shop, even though it's tiny, has a crank-grinding machine and a vertical mill: reboring is done on the premises.
 The Emery men tackle their own blocks, cranks and pistons, which are usually special castings of their own.
 Rootes pistons are rarely used, although in some capacities it fits nicely.
-In the 998cc engine, the Rottes 72.5mm bore is just the thing for the job.
+In the 998cc engine, the Rootes 72.5mm bore is just the thing for the job.

 Lowering the roofline is also done on the premises.
 They do it often enough to be very good at it, and the cutting and re-welding can't be detected.